mezonai/mezon/README.md

 -   Press **F5** or **Cmd/Ctrl + R**.

-You should now be logged into the local environment with your Dev session active.
+You should now be logged into the local environment with your mezon.ai session active.

 ---